BalakameshM/Phonepe-Pulse/README.md

 3) Run the another file to show visualised data in streamlit.

     File Name - __phonepe.py__.

-    Run with following command to vs code
-      __Streamlit run phonepe.py__
+    Run with following command in vs code to view streamlit __Streamlit run phonepe.py__

 <h2>The Problem Statement:</h2>